Preseason Game 56

 Keith Kinkaid stopped 46 shots for Montréal.

-Toronto took the ice just over 24 hours after news broke that Matthews is facing a charge of disorderly conduct and disruptive behaviour stemming from an alleged incident in his hometown of Scottsdale, Ariz., back in May.
+Toronto took the ice just over 24 hours after news broke that Matthews is facing a charge of disorderly conduct and disruptive behaviour stemming from an alleged incident in his hometown of Scottsdale, Arizona, back in May.

 The 22-year-old centre made a brief statement to an unusually large contingent of reporters for a pre-season game at Wednesday’s the morning skate, but didn’t take any questions.